-For more information about using this function and the options that it takes, see the API docs, MITgcmutils.mds. rdmds().
+For more information about this function and its options, see the API docs, MITgcmutils.mds.rdmds().

 NetCDF output

 The netCDF output is currently produced with one file per processor.
 This means the individual tiles need to be stitched together to create a single netCDF file that spans the model domain.
 The script utils/python/MITgcmutils/scripts/gluemncbig can do this efficiently from the command line.
 If you have installed the MITgcmutils package, a copy of gluemncbig should be on your path.
 For usage information, see Section 11.1.9.